swcarpentry/python-novice-inflammation/pages/01-numpy.md

 Words are useful,
-but what's more useful are the sentences and stories we use them to build.
+but what's more useful are the sentences and stories we build with them.
 Similarly,
-while a lot of powerful tools are built into languages like Python, even more lives in the [libraries](../../gloss.html#library) they are used to build.
+while a lot of powerful tools are built into languages like Python, even more live in the [libraries](../../gloss.html#library) they are used to build.

-In order to load our inflammation data, we need to [import](../../gloss.html#import) a library called NumPy that knows how to operate on matrices:
+In order to load our inflammation data, we need to [import](../../gloss.html#import) a library called NumPy.
+In general you should use this library if you want to do fancy things with numbers, especially if you have matrices.
+We can load NumPy using:

 <pre class="in"><code>import numpy</code></pre>